cljdoc/cljdoc/doc/running-cljdoc-locally.md

     scripts/lein-modules install
     ```

-    > **Tip:** You can checkout the specific release version instead of 0.6.1.
+    > **Tip:** You can checkout a different specific release version instead of 0.6.1.
     > When you do so, remember to change the version number in the command in the
     > next step.

+    > **Tip:** installing to your local maven repo will vary by build tech
+    > (leiningen, boot, tools deps).
+The `scripts/lein-modules install` command is
+    > appropriate for `muuntaja`, be sure to use the appropriate command for your
+    > project.

-1. Ingest all relevant information into the cljdoc system:
+1. Analyze and ingest your project into the cljdoc system:

     ```sh
     cd cljdoc/